1133 Waimanu

 13 of 20 current MLS listings include the ACWIUN checkbox indicating window A/C, but none of the public remarks explicitly say 'window AC' or 'window unit'.
 Multiple listings explicitly cite 'split AC' or 'split-system A/C', so evidence for window units is mixed: strong in MLS checkbox data but not corroborated in agent remarks, yielding moderate confidence that some units have window A/C.

 Strong building-level evidence supports concrete construction.
-Across the provided listings, 19 of 20 current MLS entries indicate CONCRE, and the remarks repeatedly describe the same established condo without any contradictory material description.
-This looks like consistent MLS data rather than a one-off agent copy/paste issue.
+Across the current MLS listings, 19 of 20 entries indicate CONCRE in construction_materials, and the public remarks do not suggest any alternative construction type.
+This appears to be consistent across multiple agents rather than a one-off entry.

 There is no public-remark support for double-wall construction, and the MLS signal is relatively weak at 7 of 20 listings.
 Because the feature is not described in remarks and the checkbox pattern is inconsistent, this appears more likely to be unreliable MLS carryover than a confirmed building trait.